Arizona Law

 The FDA allows healthcare providers to prescribe drugs “off-label,” meaning for a different use than the one they were approved for, when that drug is medically appropriate and consistent with the standard of care.
 Medical providers often prescribe drugs for off-label uses.

 Medication abortion with mifepristone and misoprostol is currently a legal method of abortion care in Arizona.
-However, if the 1864 law goes into effect, medication abortion would be illegal unless necessary to save the life of the mother.
-It is also possible mifepristone’s availability could change depending on how several court cases are resolved.
+However, it is possible mifepristone’s availability could change depending on how several court cases are resolved.

 Can I order abortion medication through the mail?